PEP & Sanctions screening like you’ve never seen before.

 with open data & graph analytics

-Keeping the dirty money of corrupt politicians and their networks out of the financial system and identifying high risk customers are critical to ensure compliance and mitigate risks for your business.
-OpenScreening is a free tool that combines open data sets for PEPs and sanctions screening unified into a single database with an interactive and intuitive investigation interface powered by cutting edge graph technology.
+Keeping the dirty money of corrupt politicians and their networks out of the financial system identifying and high risk customers are critical to ensure compliance and mitigate risks for your business.
+OpenScreening is a free tool that combines open data sets for PEPs and sanctions screening as well as for ultimate beneficial owners (UBOs) identification unified into a single database with an interactive and intuitive investigation interface powered by cutting edge graph technology.

 Quickly search, visualize and explore data, and easily share your findings.

-A wealth of PEP and Sanctions data at your fingertips
+A wealth of PEP, Sanctions and UBOs data at your fingertips

-To effectively screen for PEPs and sanctions, you need detailed and accurate data.
+To effectively screen for PEPs and sanctions or identify UBOs, you need detailed and accurate data.
 OpenScreening gives you free access to sanctions lists, databases of politically exposed persons, other information about persons in the public interest and beneficial ownership records so you can see the bigger picture in just seconds.

 Easy identification of hidden connections to risky entities